 Optional visit to Ballestas Islands before travelling to Nazca.
 En route, stop at a winery and at the oasis of Huacachina.

 There is time in the morning for an optional excursion to the popular Ballestas Islands, which provide an excellent chance to view a lively sea lion colony, pelicans, penguins, and other varieties of birdlife.
+Pre-book by adding the Ballestas Islands Wildlife Tour on the checkout page or ask your GCO or travel agent for assistance.

 Back on land, catch a bus south to Nazca.
 On the way, pass by the pleasant colonial town of Ica.